Yews to Eucalypts

 Source .
 Trove NLA.
 “The Argus”

-Mary died on the 5th June 1939 at Clark Road, Springvale her cause of death was Erysipelas, Coronary Thrombosis and Cardiac Failure.
+Mary died on the 5th June 1939 at Clark Road, Springvale.
+Her cause of death was Erysipelas, Coronary Thrombosis, and Cardiac Failure.
 Length of illness 7 days.
 Dr Luth attended.
 My certificate was obtained from BDM in 1998.

 Mrs. Moss Snr., of Clarke Road, Springvale South, died suddenly on Monday afternoon, and deep sympathy is felt toward the bereaved.
 7 June 1939, The Dandenong Journal.